 Our extensive roster of trained volunteers can help by providing Seattle teachers with in-class support for teacher-designed writing projects.
 With the teacher acting as director, 826 Seattle volunteers help edit student work and guide research.
 We make it possible for teachers to assign writing projects that might otherwise be impossible.

-Interested teachers should email 826 Seattle Programs Coordinator Alicia Craven with a description and timeline for the writing project they have in mind, and the preferred number of volunteers.
+Interested teachers should email 826 Seattle Programs Director Alicia Craven with a description and timeline for the writing project they have in mind and their preferred number of volunteers.